captainpandamonkey5/CaptainPandaMonkey5/README.md

 📚 Currently Learning: Tailwind CSS and REST API

-🏢 Internship: Summer intern at Highly Succeed Inc. as a Backend Developer
+🏢 Internship: Summer intern at Highly Succeed Inc. as a Backend Developer June 2024 - July 2024

 🤓 Interests: Cryptocurrencies and NFTs